nickbabcock/bitter/README.md

 [![Build Status](https://travis-ci.org/nickbabcock/bitter.svg?branch=master)](https://travis-ci.org/nickbabcock/bitter) [![Build status](https://ci.appveyor.com/api/projects/status/1y9ye7sp09rt9mwb/branch/master?svg=true)](https://ci.appveyor.com/project/nickbabcock/bitter/branch/master)

 Bitter takes a slice of byte data and reads little-endian bits platform agonistically.
-Bitter has been optimized to be fast for reading 64 or fewer bits at a time, though it can still extract an arbitrary number of bytes.

 There are two main APIs available: checked and unchecked functions.
 A checked function will return a `Option` that will be `None` if there is not enough bits left in the stream.
-Unchecked functions, which are denoted by having "unchecked" in their name, will panic if there is not enough data left, but happen to be ~10% faster (your numbers will vary depending on use case).
+Unchecked functions, which are denoted by having "unchecked" in their name, will exhibit undefined behavior if there is not enough data left, but happen to be 2x faster (your numbers will vary depending on use case).

 Tips:

 - Prefer checked functions for all but the most performance critical code
-- Group all unchecked functions in a single block guarded by a `approx_bytes_remaining` or `bits_remaining` call
+- Group all unchecked functions in a single block guarded by a `has_bits_remaining` call
-- Prefer `read_u8()` over `read_u32_bits_unchecked(8)` as the specialized functions have a slight performance edge over the generic function

 ## Example